peterStitt/libspatialaudio/docs/AmbisonicBinauralization.md

 // Cleanup
 for (unsigned iEar = 0; iEar < nEar; ++iEar)
-    delete earOut[iEar];
+    delete[] earOut[iEar];
 delete[] earOut;
 ```

 ## References

 <a name="ref1">[1]</a> Markus Noisternig, Alois Sontacchi, Thomas Musil, and Robert Höldrich.
 A 3D Ambisonic Based Binaural Sound Reproduction System.
-In 24th International Conference of the Audio Engineering Society, pages 1–5, June 2003.
+In 24th International Conference of the Audio Engineering Society, pages 1-5, June 2003.

 <a name="ref2">[2]</a> Christian Schörkhuber, Markus Zaunschirm, and Robert Höldrich.
 Binaural rendering of ambisonic signals via magnitude least squares.
-In Proceedings of the DAGA, volume 44, pages 339–342, 2018.
+In Proceedings of the DAGA, volume 44, pages 339-342, 2018.

 <a name="ref3">[3]</a> Markus Zaunschirm, Christian Schörkhuber, and Robert Höldrich.
 Binaural rendering of Ambisonic signals by head-related impulse response time alignment and a diffuseness constraint.
-The Journal of the Acoustical Society of America, 143(6):3616–3627, 2018.
+The Journal of the Acoustical Society of America, 143(6):3616-3627, 2018.
 ISSN 0001-4966. doi:10.1121/1.5040489.

 <a name="ref3">[4]</a> Archontis Politis and David Poirier-Quinot.
 JSAmbisonics: A web audio library for interactive spatial sound processing on the web.
 In Interactive Audio Systems Symposium, 2016.